 The History by Replication chart from the Target Service Level tab shows the daily service level per replication.
 As you can see, the replication with the index 9 has the worst daily change of service level.
 Let’s look at this replication closely.

 Let us open the Events and Recovery tab.
 The Events Table shows that two events are taking place in this replication.
-But both events happen almost at the same time, so the supply chain was under serious pressure from that time and until the end of the simulation period.
+Since there was only an increase in demand and not a decrease in it afterwards the supply chain was under serious pressure from that time and until the end of the simulation period.
+And flooding only doubled the problems.
 Prove to that is Recovery Time table, it shows statistics on the time the supply chain was running below Failure service level.
 We can see that the service level for all products dropped below the specified value and was not able to recover after that.
 This means that the company will face difficulties if demand increases and the river Thames floods on the dates shown in the events table.

 Based on the results of both experiments runs we can assume that the required service level cannot be maintained by the supply chain in the current state.
 To increase the supply chain resilience, we may increase expenses for inventory and for preparing additional delivery methods.
 These changes can then be evaluated by running the what-if simulation experiments